SilexDataTeam/ansible-demos/good-practices/ansible-vscode.md

 2. Ansible Settings
     - Click the "Manage" Gear in the bottom left of VSCode and select Settings
     - Search for ansible
-    - Enter the path to your virtual environment in the `Ansible > Python: Activation Script` setting
+    - Enter the path to your virtual environment activation script in the `Ansible > Python: Activation Script` setting

+      **NOTE**: If using WSL, this path would be from within the WSL system, not the Windows filesystem path.

 3. Whitespace Settings
     - Click the "Manage" Gear in the bottom left of VSCode and select Settings